the-rachel/styles/README.md

 ## Seed

-The other useful style guides that I have on hand as a good example of my work is the one I wrote for [Seed](https://seed.co).
+Another useful set of guides that I have on hand as a good example of my work is the one I wrote for [Seed](https://seed.co).
 Though I now work full-time for Seed, this is something I did as a consultant for them.
 I was contracted to write marketing copy, do branding research, and help with job descriptions.
 As with many of my consulting gigs, I started with a quick writing guide and a document about overall messaging.

+- [Seed writing principles](https://github.com/the-rachel/styles/blob/master/Seed/seed-writing.md).
+A basic guide detailing the principles of writing for Seed.
-- [Seed writing principles]
+- [Seed brand background](https://github.com/the-rachel/styles/blob/master/Seed/seed-working.md).
+Some of the ideas behind the writing guide.

 ## Blaak

+Blaak has now pivoted completely, and renamed themselves to [Vault](https://ivault.co).
+But back when they wanted to provide a [Betterment](http://www.betterment.com)- or [Wealthfront](http://www.wealthfront.com)-style personal investing service, I drafted [this](https://github.com/the-rachel/styles/blob/master/Blaak/blaak.md) document to help them with their writing and brand direction.